Darrick-Oliver/quick-sports-stats/README.md

 Currently displays NBA and MLS scores

 - Can access current, past, and future fixtures
-- Box scores can be generated for present and most\* past NBA/MLS games
+- Box scores can be generated for present and most\* past NBA games
+- All box scores are present for MLS games

 <sub>\*only ones using nba api v3<sub>